macarthur-lab/matchbox/README.md

 # beamr
 Broad Exchange API for Matchmaker in RDAP

-Installation:
+## Installation:

-1. Clone the repository
+* Clone the repository

 git clone https://<username>@github.com/macarthur-lab/beamr.git

-2. Build source files (maven is required to be on your system) mvn package
+* Build source files (maven is required to be on your system)

+mvn package

-3. That should create a directory called "target" with an executable JAR file
+* That should create a directory called "target" with an executable JAR file

-4. Start server
+* Start server

 java -jar target/beam-0.1.0.jar

-Test run:
+## Test run

-1. The following path,
+* Use the the following path

 http://localhost:8080/match

-The following headers:
+with the following headers:

 X-Auth-Token: 854a439d278df4283bf5498ab020336cdc416a7d

 Accept: application/vnd.ga4gh.matchmaker.v0.1+json

 Content-Type: application/x-www-form-urlencoded